Advaita Acharya: Life story

 Advaita Acharya was the son of Kubera Acharya.
 Kubera was the courtier of Divya Singh, the King of Laur.
 Kubera's father was Narsingha who was the minister of King Ganesha of Nadiyal.

-In his latter years, Advaita Acharya became increasingly saddened by the pursuit of materialistic goals that, he believed, lead to a dysfunctional, unhappy society and concluded that the only solution was to offer prayers, begging his Supreme Lord Krishna to come as an Avatar and attract people back to the joy of the spiritual life.
-Advaita Acharya is said to have prayed for several months, crying out and worshiping him in the form of his Shaligram Shila with sacred Tulasi leaves and Ganges water.
+In his latter years, Advaita became increasingly saddened by the pursuit of materialistic goals that, he believed, lead to a dysfunctional, unhappy society and concluded that the only solution was to offer prayers to the god Krishna and attract people back to the joy of the spiritual life.
+Advaita is said to have prayed for several months, crying out and worshiping him in the form of his Shaligram Shila with sacred Tulasi leaves and Ganges water.
 At the end of thirteen months during an eclipse of the full moon, his prayers were answered when Chaitanya Mahaprabhu was born.

-It was also Advaita Acharya who first proclaimed Chaitanya to be God Himself by reciting the Vedic text 'namo brahmanya devāya go-brāhmaṇa hitāya ca jagaddhitāya kṛṣṇāya govindāya namo namaḥ' 'I salute Kṛṣṇa, Govinda, the god of brāhmaṇas who benefits cows and brāhmaṇas and the whole world.'
+Advaita was the first who proclaimed Chaitanya to be God by reciting the Vedic text 'namo brahmanya devāya go-brāhmaṇa hitāya ca jagaddhitāya kṛṣṇāya govindāya namo namaḥ' 'I salute Kṛṣṇa, Govinda, the god of brāhmaṇas who benefits cows and brāhmaṇas and the whole world.'
 He is known to have been a close friend of both Chaitanya and Nityananda in their mission of spreading the Hare Krishna mantra.
-Advaita Acharya's abode was the first place where Chaitanya took alms, and this is where He told Chaitanya "Wherever you are is Vrindavan."
+Advaita's abode was the first place where Chaitanya took alms, and this is where he told Chaitanya "Wherever you are is Vrindavan."

 On the day marking his birth members hold a celebration in his honour and read and discuss stories of his life.

-Descendants of Advaita Acharya
+Descendant

-He has many lineages from two of his children.
-Bijoy Krishna Goswami falls under one lineage.
-Renowned poet, playwright & musician Dwijendralal Ray was a descendant of Advaita Acharya from his mother's side & so was Dwijendralal's illustrious son Dilip Kumar Roy.
+Advaita has many lineages from two of his children out of his six children namely Achyuta Nanda Mishra Goswami, Balaram Mishra Goswami, Swarup Mishra Goswami, Damodar Mishra Goswami, Gopal Mishra Goswami, Krishna Mishra Goswami.
+Bijoy Krishna Goswami, Mathuresh Goswami falls under one lineage.
+Poet, playwright & musician Dwijendralal Ray was a descendant of Advaita from his mother's side & so was Dwijendralal's son Dilip Kumar Roy.